sharpsteve/python-vipaccess/README.md

-- No dependency on `qrcode` or `image` libraries; you can easily use external tools such as [`qrencode`](https://github.com/fukuchi/libqrencode) to convert an `otpauth://` URL to a QR code if needed, so it seems unnecessary to build in this functionality.
+- No dependency on `qrcode` or `image` libraries; you can easily use external tools such as [`qrencode`](https://github.com/fukuchi/libqrencode) to convert an `otpauth://` URI to a QR code if needed, so it seems unnecessary to build in this functionality.
 - Option to generate either the desktop (`VSST`) or mobile (`VSMT`) version on the VIP Access tokens; as far as I can tell there is no